 We touched on Roth conversions in a previous post, and the topic has been covered extensively elsewhere.
 Briefly, a good strategy is to convert some tax-deferred money to Roth without bumping yourself into the next tax bracket each year.
 Commonly, there is an initial step of rolling the 401(k) over to a traditional IRA, as I anticipate doing.

 You’ll likely incur some taxes (although with very little taxable income, it can be done tax-free), but if you can convert it all from traditional to Roth by the time you turn 70.5, you won’t have to worry about taking out Required Minimum Distributions (RMDs).

-Alternatively, if we find ourselves needing that tax-deferred money after age 59.5, we can simply withdraw some each year to spend and expect to pay income taxes on the withdrawals.
-The more we spend it down or convert it, the less likely we are to be bumped up to higher tax brackets when RMDs become mandatory as septuagenarians.
+Alternatively, if we find ourselves needing that tax-deferred money after age 59.5, we can withdraw some each year to spend and expect to pay income taxes on the withdrawals.
+The more we spend it down or convert it, the less likely we will be bumped up to higher tax brackets when RMDs become mandatory as septuagenarians.

 Need the money before age 59 1/2?
-I’m sure we won’t, but if you find yourself in that situation, check out The White Investor’s classic post on the subject.
+I’m sure we won’t, but if you find yourself in that situation, there are ways to get at it penalty-free.

 What to do with the HSA

-Our plan is to cash out the sum total of the collected receipts from the HSA upon retiring, which will about cut the value of the account in half.
+We plan to cash out the total of the collected receipts from the HSA upon retiring, which will cut the value of the account in half.
 What’s left can be used to pay healthcare costs but not insurance premiums.
 I suspect the account will run dry if we don’t continue to add to it.

 A Couple Caveats on Our Retirement Plan